Skip Ribbon Commands

 For their part, your baby will suddenly discover that just by moving their lips they can have "conversations" with you.
 Smiling will also give them another way besides crying to express their needs and exert control over what happens to them.

-The more engaged they are with you and your smiles and the rest of the world around them, the more her brain development advances, and the more they'll be distracted from internal sensations (hunger, gas, fatigue) that once strongly influenced their behavior.
+The more engaged they are with you and your smiles and the rest of the world around them, the more their brain development advances, and the more they'll be distracted from internal sensations (hunger, gas, fatigue) that once strongly influenced their behavior.

 Your baby's increasing socialization is further proof they enjoy these new experiences.
 Expanding their world with these experiences is fun for both of you and important to their overall development.